gmoehrke/FastFX/README.md

 - Independent timing - Each effect maintains its own independent Timer
 - Overlay Sequences - Brief animation sequences that can be show over the top of looping effects (with variable transparency).
 Useful for indicating events, transitions, etc.
 - Auto-faders for dimming and transparency - allows for smooth transitions when changing brightness and/or transparency levels.
 Timing can be set independently for each.

+### Dependency

+The FastFX library requires the FastLED library: https://github.com/FastLED/FastLED.
+Users attempting to use this library should have a basic understanding of FastLED and have the library installed and working (version 3.3 or greater).

+The library also makes use of 2 timer classes (StepTimer, FlexTimer).
+These are included in the repository, but may be released as a separate library at some time in the future.

 ## Model
 <a id="markdown-Model" name="Model"></a>